hung-nguyen-hoang/salesforce_bulk_query/README.md

 * `check_interval`: how often the results should be checked in secs.
 * `time_limit`: maximum time the query can take.
 If this time limit is exceeded, available results are downloaded and the list of subqueries that didn't finished is returned.
 In seconds.
 The limti should be understood as limit for waiting.
 When the limit is reached the function downloads data that is ready which can take some additonal time.
 * `created_from`, `created_to`: limits for the CreatedDate field.
 Note that queries can't contain any WHERE statements as we're doing some manipulations to create subqueries and we don't want things to get too difficult.
 So this is the way to limit the query yourself.
 The format is like `"1999-01-01T00:00:00.000Z"`
 * `single_batch`: If true, the queries are not divided into subqueries as described above.
 Instead one batch job is created with the given query.
+This is faster for small amount of data, but will fail with a timeout if you have a lot of data.

 See specs for exact usage.